 On the other hand, the IETF Architecture at the PDP level only supports the “Provisioning” approach (i.e. using the COPS protocol for support of policy provisioning (COPS-PR)).
 An extraction from the [RC3084] could best describe the adaption of IETF architecture to the Provisioning mode: “The COPS Configuration model (herein described as the Provisioning model), on the other hand, makes no assumptions of such direct 1:1 correlation between PEP events and PDP decisions.
 The PDP may proactively provision the PEP reacting to external events (such as user input), PEP events, and any combination thereof (N:M correlation).
 Provisioning may be performed in bulk (e.g., entire router QoS configuration) or in portions (e.g., updating a DiffServ marking filter).”

-Study on relevent Projects
+Study on relevant Projects

 This section aims to monitor related projects to PREDYKOT and the concurrent achievements presented by these projects.